 108. It appears therefore from the authorities above that a challenge on the exercise of discretion is not limited in terms of the range of decisions that lend themselves to attack.
 The bases for such are not confined in any pigeonhole but is in essence a hotchpotch of circumstances that in many cases shade into one other.
-The question at the end of the inquiry is whether it can be shown that the discretion exercised does fit or power not the circumstances and so must be liable to be set aside on review.
+The question at the end of the inquiry is whether it can be shown that the discretion or power exercised does not fit the circumstances and so must be liable to be set aside on review.